owera/versa-framework/docs/api.rst

       - Allows compatible annotations to be typehinted together.
 Channel types in a union will allow the slash option to be any of them.
     * - :data:`~typing.Annotated` [<type1>, <type2>, ..., <typeN>]
-      - Makes your IDE see <type1> as the expected type, but Versa Framework will attempt to use <typeN> as the option type.
+      - Makes your IDE see <type1> as the expected type, but versacord Framework will attempt to use <typeN> as the option type.
-        If <typeN> isn't a valid option type, Versa Framework will work backwards towards <type2> until it finds a type that can be used as a valid option type.
+        If <typeN> isn't a valid option type, versacord Framework will work backwards towards <type2> until it finds a type that can be used as a valid option type.
     * - :class:`Range` [[type1 | ``...``], <type2 | ``...``>]
       - Makes a range of values set in :attr:`SlashOption.min_value` and :attr:`SlashOption.max_value`.